edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### Signature
 A digital signature over arbitrary data D constitutes evidence that the signer processed D with a signing function that took D and the signer's private key as inputs: `signature = sign(D, privkey)`.
 The evidence can be verified by checking that the signature is bound to D and the public key of the signer: `valid = verify(signature, D, pubkey)`.
 Assuming that the signer has not lost unique control of the private key, and that cryptography is appropriately strong, we are justified in the belief that the signer must have taken deliberate action that required seeing an unmodified D in its entirety.

 The assumption that a signer has control over their private keys may often be true (or at least believed, by the signer) at the time a signature is created.
 However, after key compromise, an attacker can create and sign evidence that purports to come from the current or an earlier time period, unless signatures are anchored to a data source that detects anachronisms.
 Lack of attention to this detail undermines the security of many credential schemes, including in telecom.
-VVP explicitly addresses this concern.
+VVP explicitly addresses this concern by anchoring signatures on non-ephemeral evidence to KELs ({{<KEL}}).

 ### AID
-An *autonomic identifier* (*AID*) is a short string that can be resolved to one or more cryptographic keys at a specific version of their key state.
+An *autonomic identifier* (*AID*) is a short string that can be resolved to one or more cryptographic keys at a specific version of the identifier's key state.
 Using cryptographic keys, a party can prove it is the controller of an AID by creating digital signatures.
 AIDs are like W3C DIDs {{W3C-DID}}}, and can be transformed into DIDs.
 The information required to resolve an AID to its cryptographic keys is communicated through a special form of URI called an *out-of-band invitation* (*OOBI*).
 An OOBI points to an HTTP resource that returns IANA content-type `application/json+cesr`; it is somewhat analogous to a combination of the `kid` and `x5u` constructs in many JWTs.
 AIDs and OOBIs are defined in the KERI spec {{TOIP-KERI}}.

 An example of an AID is `EMCYrQqWyRLAYqMLYv_qm-qP7eKN81Wmjyz5nXQvYLYa`.
 AIDs are created by calculating the hash of the identifier's initial state; since this state is typically a canonicalized JSON object, AIDs usually match the same regex as SAIDs in general.
 A noteworthy exception is that non-transferrable AIDs begin with `B` instead of `E` or another letter.
 Such AIDs are analogous to did:key values, and play a limited role in VVP.
 They are incapable of rotating keys or anchoring events to a KEL.
 They therefore lack OOBIs and can receive but not issue ACDCs.
 However, their virtue is that they can be created and used without a sophisticated wallet.
 This may make them a convenient way to identify the automation that signs passports and receives a delegated signer credential (see {{<delegating-signing-authority}}).